danielharrell/SumLect2015/Lost_Idea_LA.md

 Which is to say, in something less like the learning of content, and more again like the liberation from content.

-And this is a third element in defenses of liberal
+And this is a third way that defenses of liberal education make it a matter of something other than
-education: to identify learning with the act of questioning rather than the act of answering.
-This is especially so at St. John's, where it would sound antiquated to claim, as Scott Buchanan did in the first catalog of the New Program, on behalf of a traditional conception of liberal arts, that these were "the arts of apprehending, understanding, and knowing the truth."[^Buchanan] What we say instead is self-consciously Socratic; I give two recent examples of this,
+content: by identifying learning with the act of questioning rather than the act of answering.
+This is especially so at St. John's, where it would sound antiquated to claim, as Scott Buchanan did in the first catalog of the New Program, and on behalf of a traditional conception of liberal arts, that these were "the arts of apprehending, understanding, and knowing the truth."[^Buchanan] What we say instead is self-consciously Socratic; I give two recent examples of this,